rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 	```
 	Then the API Designer opens in your default web browser, initially displaying the login page if you haven't logged in recently.
 	>![info]
-	>You can login using your BlueMix account.we
+	>You can login using your Bluemix account or create one.
 3. Click the **Data Sources** icon ![](images/datasource-icon.png).
 4. Click **Add**.
 The New LoopBack Data Source window opens.
 5. Enter ```weatherDS``` in the **Name** text field.